aaronseymour7/HFR_PACKAGE/README.md

 - Balance homodesmotic reactions automatically.
 - Compute reaction enthalpies from Gaussian output.
+- References ATcT values for enthalpies of formation.
 - Support for single and multiple computation workflows.
 - Command-line interface (CLI) tools for ease of use.